 “We had three roadblocks this morning for normal crime prevention operation.
 Everyone is mistaken that it is related to Bersih,” he said.

 Asked why the roadblocks were held today, Razak said that police had received information relating to break-ins.

 “Based on our crime pattern study, house break-ins in my area normally happen between 4am and 12pm,” he said.

-I don’t recall seeing roadblocks up when there was real break-ins and interestingly these roadblocks were setup at highly congested places where it is well known to be highly congested with traffic (an unlike escape route for break-in criminals).
+I don’t recall seeing roadblocks up when there were real break-ins and interestingly these roadblocks were set up at highly congested places where it is well known to be highly congested with traffic (an unlike escape route for break-in criminals).